 On another hand, the owner of the Servient Property must refrain from any act which will tend to diminish the utility of the servitude or to make it less convenient (S 1390 of CCC).
 Giving a consent for the 3 meter wide access road can’t change to 1 meter wide (SJN 237/2508).

 The owner of the Dominant Property has to pay necessary to preserve, make use of servitude, maintenance and repair.
 However, if the owner of the Servient Property benefits by the use.
 He must bear a share of the expenses in proportion to the benefit which he receives (S1389 of CCC).

 Ending of Servitude

 Servitude has no time limit, it exists as long as the right is not lost, possibly more than 100 years (SJN 300/2465, 1083/2494 and 1426/2514).

 The Servitude may end by its condition.
 For example, Servient Property and Dominant Properties are vested in one and the same owner, total destruction of the Servient or Dominant Property, non usage for 10 years or non benefit to the dominant property, in these cases, the servitude rights end.
 (S1397 to 1400 of CCC)

 Disputes may arise regarding the Servitude law or Easement law.
 The type of legal action may be the existence of the Servitude.
 The scope or use of the servitude.
 The Requirement of use of servitude.
 It includes damages or remedies.

 Important note.
 In case of the servitude arises for the purpose of access road.
 Servitude is not a Way of Necessity.
 When bringing the dispute to the court, it should clearly state the characteristics of the dispute.
 With this in mind rights and duties between Servitude and Way of Necessity are different.

 In conclusion, we hope this article gives you some ideas when dealing with this kind of right.
-If you need help from a Law Firm who offers Full Legal Services.
-Or if there is any question, feel free to contact us.
+If you are in need of a real estate lawyer or for more information feel free to contract us at any time.